EgeSarii/Leap-Robot-Arm/Project Progress.md

 #### Week 8(7 November - 13 November)
 - The architecture of Leap Motion is adjusted for communication between Raspberry Pi Pico.
 - Research is done to find a possible way of communication between Raspberry Pi Pico and the Leap Motion.
 General architecture for this communication is created.

+#### Week 9 (14 November- 20 November)
+- The communication between Leap Motion is established.
+It is tested and it is a working implementation.
+The implementation consists of two parts.
+The first part is to create a correct format of the message to send and create a connector to the Pico.
+The second part is to create a parser for the incoming messages from Leap Motion in Pico.
+- The code for Leap Motion is adjusted to be cleaner after the connectors established.